Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đường có làm tăng nguy cơ mắc ung thư? - Ảnh 1.

 According to the Central Cancer Hospital, sugar is a nutrient needed by every cell in the body.
 The body's energy needs are mainly derived from carbohydrates (about 60 - 70%).
 Therefore, to maintain the body's life, patients still need to use carbohydrates in their diet.
 Sugar consumption is not a direct cause of cancer.
-However, consuming more than the need for sugar will lead to an increased risk of being overweight and obese (this risk increases by 1.55 times).
+However, consuming more than the sugar requirement will lead to an increased risk of being overweight and obese (this risk increases 1.55 times).
 And being overweight and obese is the main cause of a 2 - 4 times increase in the rate of cancer.

 Dr. Hoang Phan Quynh Trang (Department of Chemotherapy and Blood Diseases, Cancer Institute, 108 Central Military Hospital) shared more: The type of sugar that most of us are familiar with is table sugar, a simple sugar that dissolves in water and gives everything a sweet taste (its proper name is sucrose, made up of glucose and fructose crystals).
 Table sugar is refined, extracted from natural sources (sugarcane, sugar beets, etc.).
-Unprocessed foods can also contain a lot of simple sugars, for example honey.
+Unprocessed foods can also contain a lot of simple sugars, for example, honey.

 All of our healthy cells need glucose, and there is no way to tell our bodies to give healthy cells the glucose they need but not cancer cells.
-There is no evidence that following a “no sugar” diet reduces your risk of getting cancer or increases your chances of survival if you are diagnosed with the disease.
+There is no evidence that following a “no sugar” diet reduces your risk of cancer or increases your chances of survival if you are diagnosed with the disease.

 Sugar itself does not cause cancer, and there is currently no way to starve cancer cells of glucose (sugar) without harming healthy cells.
 Therefore, for cancer patients, providing adequate nutrition is important to help their bodies stay strong during treatment.